pagopa-archive/io-sdk/README.md

 - a template to use, either one of the available templates to import Excel, SQL or REST data, or any third-parties templates that will (eventually) be available
 - the IO Api Key

-Once configured you can start the sdk with `io-sdk start`.
+Once configured you can start the sdk with `iosdk start`.
 It will then open the user interface at `http://localhost:3280`.

-Other commands are `io-sdk status` to check the status or `io-sdk stop` to stop the sdk.
+Other commands are `iosdk status` to check the status or `iosdk stop` to stop the sdk.

 How the SDK works is going to be discussed in some (upcopming) YouTube videos.